If you want to incorporate the physical and emotional benefits of aromatherapy into a massage session, you may wonder where to begin.

 If you are new to aromatherapy, you’ll want to learn in more detail about the benefits and contraindications of aromatherapy and massage.

-I have put together a 6 CE hour course detailing the use of aromatherapy specifically for massage.
+I have put together a 6 hour continuing education course detailing the use of aromatherapy specifically for massage.

 The course details 15 common essential oils, teaches proper dilution and blending techniques, and includes tips on introducing aromatherapy to clients.

 I do not endorse a particular essential oil brand or company.
 Over the years, I have bought essential oils from just about all of them.
 And some oils are better than others.
 Paying more, does not mean you are getting better oils.
 Unfortunately, there are essential oil companies that like to make up terms like “therapuetic, medical, heavenly grade”.
 These terms that really can be confusing and misleading for consumers.

 Consumers Advocate contacted me recently about sharing a guide they published with test results from 11 different brands.
 To see what they found out, read more here.

 Photo Credits: djbiesack, chooyutshing, oh contraire, djwtwo, adamcclark, annblairsphotos, superkimbo, sauer-thompson, wonderferret, debschultz

 Thanks for sharing the very informative blog with us.
 This information is very helful for me.
 We are one of the leading Essential Oils Manufacturers in India.

 I appreciate your efforts.
 Thanks for sharing the very informative article with us.
 This information is very helpful for those who are working in the same industry.

 Essential oils are really healthy and useful.
 I am using essential oils on regular basis.
 I love them and they make me feel relax in stressful situations.
 Now I am using Calamus Essential Oil and this is very good oil.
 H&B store has very fast online delivery and chea prices.